Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Removed m_maxTurns member variable from the Afflictions class
 - Added Wet affliction
 - Water now adds the Wet affliction instead of the other nonsense that was done before
+- Sand now has a chance to spawn SandCentipedes on top of them in the constructor